 Anglers know that the name Hummingbird represents fish finders that are accurate, dependable, state of the art, and easy to use.
 Most anglers know that a Humminbird should be on any short list of possible flashers.
-The Hummingbird ICE 55 will meet or exceed all of the expectations you have for a fish finder.
+We are big fans of the Hummingbird Ice 45, built on the concept of the Ice 35 but with some digital enhancements.

 You know that winter days create visual limitations.
 This fish flasher has been specifically designed with a fiber-optic display and a backlit LCD screen so that it is easy to read no matter what level of light you are experiencing on your trip.

 You can operate the flasher on a manual setting or an automatic setting.
 On the manual setting you will have four depth scales.
-These scales are at 20 foot, 40 foot, 80 foot, and 200 foot.
+These scales are at 20 feet, 40 feet, 80 feet, and 200 feet.
 If you choose to operate the device on the automatic setting you get seven depth scales.
-These depth scales are at 20 foot, 40 foot, 60 foot, 80 foot, 100 foot, 120 foot, and 200 foot.
+These depth scales are at 20 feet, 40 feet, 60 feet, 80 feet, 100 feet, 120 feet, and 200 feet.

 You get a control pad that has 6 buttons so you can fine tune the device to your preferences.
 You can adjust the gain, the noise, the beam, the color selections, and even the target cursor.
 The color palate can be set to display as Vexilar or Marcum.
-The device comes with a soft sided carry case, and it weighs only 15 pounds.
-It measures only 13.1” x 11.9” x 7.1” so it is easy to carry and does not take up a lot of room in your ice fishing shelter.
+The device comes with a soft sided carry case, and is light enough to be highly-portable.
+It fits easily in a 5-gallon bucket.

 Lowrance HOOK2 5 – 5-inch Fish Finder (Ice Fishing Version)